Tsimane - Pluma Lodge

 Angler with Huge Pluma Golden Dorado

-Season: The Standard Lodge-Based Program season runs from late May through June.
+Pluma Seasons: The Standard Lodge-Based Program season runs from late May through October.
 The Heli-Fishing program runs from July through October.
-The Lodge season targets clear water conditions giving anglers stunning sight-fishing opportunities.
+The Lodge season targets clear water conditions, which gives anglers stunning sight-fishing opportunities.

-Guides: For every two anglers, there is one English-speaking professional fly-fishing guide and two native boatmen.
+Guides: There is one English-speaking professional fly-fishing guide for every two anglers and two native boatmen.

-Methods: Fly fishing only.
-Fishing is done almost entirely on foot, walking, and wading upstream.
+Methods: Only fly fishing is allowed.
+Fishing is primarily done on foot, walking, and wading upstream.

 Equipment: No equipment is provided.
-Flies are $10.00 each at the small fly shop onsite; you will need about two dozen for the week.
-A comprehensive tackle-and-gear list is included in our confirmation.
+Flies can be purchased for $10 each at the small fly shop onsite.
+Plan on brining or purchasing about two dozen for the week.
+Our confirmation packet includes a detailed list of what to bring.

 Licenses: Fishing licenses are not required.

-Native Community Fee: Tsimane packages require a $670.00 Native Community Fee, which helps support the conservancy program and local community.
-The fee is payable in cash upon arrival at the Lodge.
+Native Community Fee: Tsimane packages require a Native Community Fee, which helps support the conservancy program and local community.
+The fee is $670 for Lodge-Based programs and $1,250 for Heli-Programs.

 Pluma River Pacu